 Choose the Right Journal to Publish

-This guide will help you to verify if a journal is peer-reviewed,
+This guide will help you determine whether a journal is peer-reviewed, and to identify the most credible and suitable journals for publishing your research.

 1. Verify the peer review status of journals

-Start your search with Ulrich’s Periodicals Directory (available on-campus only with LAN connection, except for Rappaport Faculty of Medicine)
+Start your search with Ulrich’s Periodicals Directory (available on-campus only with LAN connection, except for the Rappaport Faculty of Medicine) to determine the peer review status of journals, identify which databases include the journal (e.g. Scopus or Web of Science), and find publisher information as well as the journal’s frequency.

 2. Identify potential journals for publishing

-Note: no journal finder will include all journals.
+Note: no journal finder will include every single journal.

-Journal Finder (Beta) will display Wiley journals that might be relevant for your research.
-To get a list of potential journals, simply search by the title and content of your work.
+• Journal Finder (Beta) will display Wiley’s journals that might be relevant to your research.
+To get a list of potential journals, simply search by the title and/or content of your work.

-Journal Suggester Beta (Taylor & Francis) uses technology to match your manuscript to the most suitable journal.
-The tool will also help you to compare relevant journals.
+• Journal Suggester Beta (Taylor & Francis) matches your manuscript to the most suitable journal.
+The tool will also help in comparing relevant journals.

-Publication Recommender (IEEE) will allow you to search 190+ periodicals and 1800+ conferences, compare critical points such as Impact Factor and Submission-To-Publication Time, get all the key data about IEEE publications at a glance and download the results of your search.
+• Publication Recommender (IEEE) searches within 190+ periodicals and 1800+ conferences, comparing critical points such as Impact Factor and Submission-To-Publication Time.
+Get all the key data about IEEE’s publications at a glance and download the search results.

 Search filters enable users to quickly navigate 24,000+ journals across 254 subject disciplines.
 Journal profile pages provide a more comprehensive view of a journal, with information on journal metrics, peer review details, open access information, and more.